-Once you're accepted and meet placement requirements, you'll be ready seal the deal.
+Once you're accepted and meet placement requirements, you'll be ready to seal the deal.

-Degree-seeking students who wish to begin in the Fall semester and were accepted before March 31 must confirm their intent to enroll by May 1.
-Extended to August 13 for Fall 2021.
+Degree-seeking students accepted for the Fall 2024 semester from August 1 to March 31 must confirm their intent to enroll by May 1.

-Degree-seeking students who wish to begin in the Fall semester and were accepted between April 1 and June 14 must confirm their intent to enroll by July 1.
-Extended to August 13 for Fall 2021.
+Degree-seeking students accepted for the Fall 2024 semester from April 1 to June 14 must confirm their intent to enroll by July 1.

-Degree-seeking students who wish to begin in the Fall semester and were accepted between June 15 and July 1 must confirm their intent to enroll by July 15.
-Extended to August 13 for Fall 2021.
+Degree-seeking students accepted for the Fall 2024 semester from June 15 to July 1 must confirm their intent to enroll by July 15.

 The way we see it, applying shouldn't be your most difficult college assignment.
 Our admissions counselors specialize in situations like yours – we'll talk you through the process.